lnalborczyk/ESTER/README.md

 ESTER: Efficient Sequential Testing with Evidence Ratios
 ===

 **Note, at this point `ESTER` is in active development and should be considered alpha.
-If you experience any problems, please open an issue on Github.**
+If you experience any problems, please open an issue.**

 ## Installation